 Note.
-The IRS may waive this tax if you can show that any shortfall in the amount of withdrawals was due to reasonable error and you are taking appropriate steps to remedy the shortfall.
-If you believe you qualify for this relief, file Form 5329, pay the tax, and attach a letter of explanation.
-If the IRS waives the tax, we will send you a refund.
+The IRS can waive this tax if you can show that any shortfall in the amount of withdrawals was due to reasonable error and you are taking appropriate steps to remedy the shortfall.
+If you believe you qualify for this relief, file Form 5329 and attach a letter of explanation.